 Built-in WiFi and Bluetooth quickly let us stream content directly and even download movies for the boondocks, without the need for any of those cords and adaptors we'd gotten used to.
 The outdoor projector runs on Android with a touch screen which means that the whole thing is really as easy as downloading our favorite apps, connecting our Netflix account and hitting “play.”
 Just like on a tablet or phone…except with way better output.
 I even like the weight.
 Unlike many small electronics with a pure plastic feel, this comes with a heft that lends itself to the days of quality production.

-It works incredibly well indoors: the boys have screened their latest favorite, 101 Dalmations, over and over and over against their playroom wall as proof.
+It works incredibly well indoors as part of our smart home setup: the boys have screened their latest favorite, 101 Dalmations, over and over and over against their playroom wall as proof.
 For our purposes, though, the wilderness is where it truly shines.
-Our on-the-road tech gear has to be easily portable and compact or it’s at risk of being left home in favor of “true necessities.”
+Our on-the-road tech gear has to be easily portable and compact or it's at risk of being left home in favor of “true necessities.”
 Our old projector has gotten ditched a few times when we decided we were in need of a bigger med bag during flu season or a drone to film for clients.

 Not this one.
 This projector now has a permanent place in its little case, slipped right into the back pouch of my truck seat.
 I mean, its the size of a small book.
 Literally!
 It's quickly become the first thing requested when unloading.
 For us, that's the true sign of an all-around high-performance gadget: it won a place on-the-road AND at home.
 Bringing the whole family together around a fire circle or the backyard swimming pool.
 And even though I've now watched more than 100 fire engine dogs over 10,000 times…I still love the fact that we're together.